Student, Master of Arts and Cultural Management, The University of Melbourne

 Senior Lecturer, Department of Mechanical and Aerospace Engineering, Monash University

 Dr.Daniel Edgington-Mitchell received his undergraduate degrees in Mechanical and Aerospace Engineering from Monash University in 2005.
 During his PhD, he undertook graduate research in the High Temperature Gas Dynamics Laboratory at Stanford University under the auspices of a Fulbright Fellowship between 2008-2009.
 He was awarded his PhD from Monash University in 2013.

 He now works as a senior lecturer in the Department of Mechanical and Aerospace Engineering at Monash University, where he is Course Director for Aerospace Engineering, and the Faculty Chair for Equity, Diversity and Inclusivity.

-DAY 5 - Industry & Awards Presentation
+DAY 5 - Industry & Celebration Presentation

 Dr Joseph West